Bingham Canyon Mine: 1910–1979

 Kennecott Copper Mines was formed in 1910 after a merger of Utah Copper and Kennecott copper mining companies.
 By 1912, environmental protection organizations were complaining about high levels of asbestos being used in the organization.
 Kennecott Corporation was using asbestos for preventing fires since copper processing requires very high temperatures.
-Copper has a very high boiling point and also requires use of other chemicals to separate it from other metals and impurities present in the ore.
+Copper has a very high boiling point of 4,644 °F (2,562 °C) and also requires use of other chemicals to separate it from other metals and impurities present in the ore.
 Asbestos has microscopic particles that dispersed into the atmosphere and contributed to illnesses among workers and individuals living near the mines.
 Asbestos is responsible for illnesses such as pleural fibrosis, skin warts and lung cancer.

 Kennecott Corporation was also cited as contributing to emissions of heavy metals such as arsenic and mercury.
 By 1940, arsenic and mercury were also some of the concerns that were raised by environmental protection agencies against Kennecott Corporation.
 Both mercury and arsenic are dangerous to health in even small quantities.

 1980–1989

-Investigations in the 1980s revealed contamination in the groundwater caused by mining operations the release of hazardous materials.
+Investigations in the 1980s revealed contamination of groundwater caused by the release of hazardous materials from mining operations.
 The State of Utah proceeded with legal action against Kennecott and filed a damage claim against the mine in October 1986, for the loss and destruction of the natural resources, specifically the groundwater.

 There was also a threat due to the tailings dam.
 An engineering report in March 1988, gave information that the tailings dam overshadowing the town of Magna had threat of collapse due to an earthquake and that the billion-ton tailings pond would bury the homes nearby if the tailing pond's embankment failed.
 The mine responded by proposing various potential strategies including buying up entire subdivisions near the tailings pond, calculating the company's liability if the embankment failed, investing $500 million (or $ billion today) to reinforce the embankment, and colluding with state regulators to keep the engineering report out of the public eye.